|Pregnancy Week (Select):|

 If your baby and body is labouring normally, there is no reason to to have a deadline and there is no evidence to back up a reason for doing so.
 Interventions should only be done when there is a problem.

 VBAC Sabotage #4: No Doulas Allowed

-A VBAC friendly doctor or hospital should know that many studies have consistently shown that a doula reduces a woman’s chance of a caesarean section by around 50%.
+A VBAC friendly doctor or hospital should know that many studies have consistently shown that a doula significantly reduces a woman’s chance of a caesarean section.
 A doula’s support has also been found MORE effective than that of hospital staff or the mother’s friends and family, based on a review of 21 doula studies around the world.
 You can read about it in the BellyBelly Forums here.

 If your doctor has told you that he or she does not want you to have a doula, this is another clear indication that they don’t have your needs at heart and/or do not realise the huge benefits of a doula at birth.
 If the doctor or hospital is open to receiving information and studies from you, this is great – there are plenty you can provide.
 But if they are dead against it, this is another reason to consider changing caregivers, as this is not a way to help you achieve a VBAC – especially when an obstetrician wont be by your side during labour, encouraging and supporting you to reach your goal – and a doula will be.

 VBAC Sabotage #5: Continuous Fetal Monitoring